mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 ---
-title: Service management
+title: Payout guide
-description: How to change service price and settings
+description: How to change beneficiary (wallet) address
 ---

 You can change the beneficiary (wallet) address once you earn at least a little bit of MYST.